How to import briefs?

 When your CSV file is read and EasyContent sees the categories, it will try to find a matching one in the project.
 If nothing is found, it will leave the category blank.
 For multiple category imports, only the ones with the matching category will be imported.

-When you import tasks from a CSV file, no matter how you created it, the last task in your import file will appear on top of the task list in EasyContent.
-In other words, the order of your items will be reversed, so keep that in mind.
+When you import briefs from a CSV file, no matter how you created it, the last task in your import file will appear on top of the brief list in EasyContent.

 Example Import Files